md-irohas/tcppc-go/README.md

 ### Listen on all ports

-The easiest way to listen on all ports is to redirect all packets to the listening port by a packet forwarding tool such as `iptables`.
+The easiest way to listen on all ports is to use TPROXY function of `iptables`.

 In this case, you should prepare a new (pseudo) network interface and an IP address (i.e. IP alias) to monitor and capture all the traffic.

 ```
 # !!!
 DANGER !!!
-$ iptables -t nat -A PREROUTING -i <interface> -p tcp -d <listen-ip> -j DNAT --to-destination <listen-ip>:<listen-port>
+$ iptables -t mangle -A PREROUTING -p tcp -j TPROXY --tproxy-mark 0x1/0x1 --on-port 12345
+$ iptables -t mangle -A PREROUTING -p udp -j TPROXY --tproxy-mark 0x1/0x1 --on-port 12345
 ```

-Although the destination address and port are converted by NAT, recent linux provides an `ORIGINAL_DST` function to lookup the original destination address and port.
-Therefore, `tcppc` can record original destination address and port in linux environment.

 ## Session data format